 I’ve only ever eaten on the deck outside (see a picture of the deck and view Outriggers Menu here), but there is a large indoor seating area too.
 The food is pretty good, but I’ve had no meal that really stood out as a favorite.
 I’ve eaten there about four times.

-Outside there are many tables lined up with a view of the Indian River – as you look past the yachts lining the docks.
+Outside there are many tables lined up with a view of the water – as you look past the yachts lining the docks.
 The view is nice as you never know what type of boat will travel the waterway.
 It’s also possible to see dolphin, manatees and sea turtles (which can be spotted anywhere along the river).

 The place strives to give an upscale feel, and it is definitely not “old Florida”.
 They often have valet parking, which I don’t see as necessary.
 Many other patrons apparently don’t either, so they park across the road in the “boat trailers only” parking area.
 I can’t really blame them.
 Who wants to have someone park their car (and then feel obligated to leave a tip) when you are going out for a casual noontime lunch on the water?